TaoELi/semiclassical-rt-neo/2023-neo-h2al13-/README.md

   6. **rerun_largebasis_d3/** Folder for simulations with PBE/6-31G(d,p) + D3 correction for both RT-NEO-TDDFT and conventional RT-Ehrenfest calculations.

   7. **rerun_largebasis_dp/** Folder for simulations with PBE/6-31G(d,p) for both RT-NEO-TDDFT and conventional RT-Ehrenfest calculations.

+  8. **rerun_largebasis_d3_updated/** Folder for simulations with PBE/6-31G(d,p) + D3 correction for both RT-NEO-TDDFT and conventional RT-Ehrenfest calculations.
+The data in the folder **rerun_largebasis_d3/** was reported as Fig. S16 in the SI.
+A small bug was recently detected in the code for the D3 correction, and the updated results were updated here.
+There is no meaningful difference between the results in **rerun_largebasis_d3/** and **rerun_largebasis_d3_updated/**.

 ## Caution

 The simulations are performed in a developer version of Q-Chem.
-The current release version of Q-Chem does not support BO-RT-NEO simulations.
+The current release version of Q-Chem may not support RT-NEO simulations.